siyul-park/uniflow/docs/user_extension.md

 const KindText = "text"
 ```

-Now, implement a node that can actually function.
-Using the provided `OneToOneNode` template, the node will receive input packets, process them, and send out output packets:
+Next, implement a node that performs the desired functionality.
+Using the provided `OneToOneNode` template, the node will receive input packets, process them, and emit output packets:

 ```go
 type TextNode struct {